BazaarDog/openbazaar-common/proto/README.md

-This part of the project attempt to minimize repetition of types or models.

-All types, models and APIs should be generated from the OpenBazaar protocol buffers, or protocol buffers that were extended from those base types.

-## Maintenance

-### Updating proto files
+### Initializing proto files
- The OpenBazaar proto files are updated from the openbazaar-go repo by running `update-proto-files.sh` **from the types/proto folder.**  As this script initializes, gits and removes a temporary git directory, running the script from project root will destroy `.git/` without warning.
+ The OpenBazaar proto files were initially pulled from the openbazaar-go repo by running `update-proto-files.sh` **from the types/proto folder.**  As this script initializes, gits and removes a temporary git directory, running the script from project root will destroy `.git/` without warning.